bus agent — diagnostics and development helper for the agent runner

 For a practical .bus file that combines agent with dev and run commands in one sequence, see .bus getting started — multiple commands together.

 From BusDK v0.0.26 onward, bus agent includes Codex runtime support in the standard runtime set.
-Gemini and Claude integrations are still in-progress and not yet fully verified by end-to-end coverage.
+Gemini and Claude runtime tokens are available for environments where those CLIs are installed and configured.

 Commands